m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 4.0.0 - Major revision with many changes.
+Amap, starmap, and acalc were replaced with new individual functions.
+This change was made to provides a simpler and more consistent interface which is tailored to the individual function rather than attempting to make one parameter format fit all.
+The "disovfl" parameter has been named to "matherrors" in order to better reflect that it encompasses more than just integer overflow.
+Support for the "bytes" type has been removed.
+The Raspberry Pi has been added as a supported platform.
 * 3.1.0 - Added log2 to amap, amapi, and acalc.
 * 3.0.0 - Changed package format to "Wheel" files.
 No functional changes.
 * 2.1.1 - Fixed missing header files in PyPI package.
 No functional changes.